Quick Summary & Key Takeaways

 Modern academic work is rarely purely physical.
 Most researchers operate in a "hybrid" mode, constantly moving between physical books and digital databases.
 This transition creates unique ergonomic challenges.
 If the workstation is not designed to accommodate both, the researcher is forced into a cycle of "context switching" that involves twisting the neck and spine to view different sources.

 The ISO 9241-5:2024 standard specifies layout and postural requirements for workstations, emphasizing the need for a "neutral position."
-For an academic, this means the primary monitor should be aligned with the physical materials currently being studied.
+For an academic, this generally means the primary monitor should be aligned with the physical materials currently being studied.

 Optimizing the Digital Interface